-For more information on class scheduling, refer to the OpenVMS Programming Concepts Manual.
+For more information about class scheduling, see the HP OpenVMS Programming Concepts Manual.

 System Service Descriptions \$SCHED

 ALTPRI is required to affect processes.
 Group access is required to affect processes in the same UIC group.
 World access is required to affect processes in different UIC groups.
 SYSPRV is required to set the timeout value.